 Another example would be the matrix of numerical scores on examinations and exercises for students in a class.
-The rows would correspond to students and the columns to exams and assignments.
+The rows would be indexed by students and the columns would be indexed by exams and assignments.
 The instructor could then assign weights to the different exams and assignments, and via a matrix-vector product, compute a single score for each student. \triangle